 A concentration in information technology focuses on training and preparing students to stay up-to-date with the rapidly changing technical environment.
 The information technology concentration is a technical discipline centered on the design, assembly, testing, and maintenance of computer circuitry and peripheral hardware.
 The concentration also emphasizes the information system concepts, principles, and practices, and problem solving of information technology domains.
 The information technology outcomes are geared toward providing students with a foundational knowledge of information technology in a wide variety of subject areas and preparing students for positions including information technicians, database management systems, software management, data communications, information security, and network management.
-Upon successful completion of the Excelsior University Bachelor of Professional Studies with an Information Technology concentration, the student will be able to:
+Upon successful completion of the Information Technology concentration, students will be able to:

-- Analyze and apply a range of information system concepts, principles, and practices in the context of solving problems across a spectrum of information technology domains. - 2.
+- 1. Analyze and apply a range of information system concepts, principles, and practices in the context of solving problems across a spectrum of information technology domains. - 2.
 Develop computer-based applications using appropriate information technology concepts and principles.